JordanCWard/Elist/README.md

 The entity relation diagram (ERD) can be found [here](https://github.com/JordanCWard/elist_analysis/blob/main/Elist_ERD.png). <br> <br>

+### Executive Summary

+Elist’s main objectives are to leverage underutilized sales data for global revenue growth, enhance customer satisfaction by reducing refund rates, and optimize marketing efforts.
+Specifically, the company aims to improve brand penetration in key markets, refine product strategies to match customer buying patterns, and strengthen overall commercial performance through data-driven initiatives.

+From 2019 to 2022, Elist generated $28 million in revenue from over 100,000 orders, with peak performance in 2020 and an average order value of $260.
+Holiday sales surged in November and December, then dropped sharply in January and February before rebounding in March.
+Four products—27" 4K Gaming Monitor, Apple AirPods, MacBook Air, and ThinkPad Laptops—account for 96% of total sales, while Japan stands out with the highest AOV ($393).
+Refund rates exceed the 5% average in the UK, Canada, and India (7%), especially for premium laptops.
+The loyalty program spiked in 2021 but waned in late 2022, and platform preferences show the website primarily attracts buyers of higher-value products, whereas the mobile app caters to lower-cost purchases. <br> <br>

 ### High-Impact Recommendations:

 - **Strategic Growth in Japan:** Capitalize on Japan’s preference for premium products and high average order value (AOV) by enhancing localized strategies to drive sales and deepen market penetration.